Loading...

 Common measurement equivalents in grams

-Yes, yellow peas are naturally gluten-free and 100% plant-based.
-They are a safe choice for those with celiac disease or gluten sensitivities and are a staple in vegan and vegetarian diets.
+Yes, yellow peas are naturally gluten-free and are a safe protein source for those with celiac disease or gluten sensitivity.

 Yellow Peas, dried is a versatile ingredient found in cuisines around the world.
 With 341 calories per 100g and 24.55 grams of protein, it's a nutritious addition to many dishes.